mobilecoinofficial/full-service-mirror/create-release/package/README.md

 ```

-If you want to have a TLS connection between the mirror sides, use `mobilecoind-mirror-public-tls.sh` and `mobilecoind-mirror-private-tls.sh`.
+If you want to have a TLS connection between the mirror sides, use `wallet service-mirror-public-tls.sh` and `wallet service-mirror-private-tls.sh`.
 Note that they use a self-signed test certificate stored inside `mirror.crt` / `mirror.key` that was generated with `openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout mirror.key -out mirror.crt`.

 ### End-to-end encryption and request verification